Skip to content

 DON’T: Apologize for Running

-Why it fails: Phrases like “I know I’m new to politics but…” or “I’m not sure I’m qualified…” destroy your advantage.
+Why it fails: Phrases like “I know I’m new to politics but…” or “I’m not sure I’m qualified…” undermine your advantage.

-Instead: “I’ve led in combat.
+Instead: Project confidence without arrogance: “I’ve led in combat.
 I’m ready to lead in Congress.”
-Confidence without arrogance.

-Debates are where veteran candidates win swing voters.
-Every debate should include at least two direct references to your service — one in the opening, one as a contrast moment.
+Debates are where veteran candidates can win swing voters.
+Therefore, consider including at least two direct references to your service: one in the opening and one as a contrast moment.

 Opening Statement Template (90 seconds)